Porcelain vs. Ceramic Tiles

 Versatile ceramic tile comes in finishes ranging from simple to ornate and classic to contemporary.

-- Texture: Some varieties of ceramic tiles have a textured surface that adds visual depth and dimension.
+- Some varieties of ceramic tiles have a textured surface that adds visual depth and dimension.
 You can often find tiles with ripples, waves or raised shapes.

 Disadvantages of Using Ceramic Tile